mewfinity06/omarchy-deadspace-theme/README.md

 - Updated >>
   - Added One more background
-  - Adjusted the hyprlanc.conf blur to match the vibe
+  - Adjusted the hyprland.conf blur to match the vibe

 - Install
 ```bash